-TAMEST 2023 Annual Conference speakers will examine how science and technology are leading to fundamental changes in society.
-The program will focus on four profound transitions already under way: CRISPR gene editing, “big” data science, renewable energy and decarbonization.
+TAMEST 2023 Annual Conference speakers examined how science and technology are leading to fundamental changes in society.
+The program focused on four profound transitions already under way: CRISPR gene editing, “big” data science, renewable energy and decarbonization.
 Learn more about our TAMEST 2023 Annual Conference speakers below.

 Leonela Amoasii, Ph.D.